Acronyms

 - Race is associated with melanoma risk, as light-skinned races have a much higher risk than dark-skinned races

-- Race is not associated with taking daily vitamin D supplements
+- Race is not associated with taking a daily vitamin D supplement

 - Race is a covariate but not a confounder

 - The two cohorts were formed based on daily vitamin D use.
-If the cohorts are large enough, the racial composition of each cohort will be similar, and race will not influence the outcome.
+If they are large enough, the racial composition of each cohort will be similar, and race will not influence the outcome.
 If the cohorts differ significantly in racial makeup, the analysis should be adjusted for ethnicity.

 - Confounder - Sun exposure